KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

     mat4 translate(1.0f);
     MatTranslate(translate, vec3(tx, ty, 0.0f));

-    mat4 newProjectionViewRender = scale * translate * cascade[i].ProjectionViewRender();
+    mat4 newProjectionViewRender = scale * translate * clipmap[i].ProjectionViewRender();
 {% endhighlight %}

-Now for rendering this cascade, `newProjectionViewRender` is used.
+Now for rendering this clipmap, `newProjectionViewRender` is used.
 This will save on a lot of performance because we can set the viewport bounds to be only the area of the virtual screen that changed.
-But now we run into another problem.
-Our new projection view matrix will generate fragments with depth values that we want to store into the shadow map, but how to we translate them to physical memory locations?

 # Mapping Virtual Memory to Physical Memory